Survey Rating Scales – Good to Bad

 Survey Rating Scales: Good to Bad or Bad to Good?

-Horizontal Survey Scales
+Horizontal Survey Scales The Primacy Effect and Order Bias

-Horizontal Likert-based survey rating scales, where responses are read from left to right, can significantly influence the way respondents interpret and choose their answers.
+Horizontal Likert-based survey rating scales, where responses are read from left to right can significantly influence the way respondents interpret and choose their answers.
 This layout often has the most substantial impact when the scale ranges from “Good” to “Bad.”

 Emoji Survey Scales